Specialized Bicycle Components: History

 In the early 1990s, Specialized introduced the Globe range of urban bikes; it had a major relaunch in 2009, which saw Globe become its own distinct brand.
-The Globe brand has since been discontinued, and Specialized now markets "lifestyle" bikes under its main brand.
+After a hiatus in production, the Globe line currently produces cargo e-bikes.

 In 1995, Specialized launched the Full Force brand.
 Full Force was a lower-end mountain bike brand sold through sporting goods stores and discount retailers such as Costco.
 The move angered some Specialized dealers.
-In 1996, Specialized withdrew the Full Force line and Mike Sinyard wrote a letter of apology to dealers.
+In 1996, Specialized withdrew the Full Force line, and Mike Sinyard wrote a letter of apology to dealers.
 By the end of 1996, Specialized had lost 30% of its bike shop sales and, according to Sinyard, "came within a few hundred dollars of declaring bankruptcy".

 In 2001, Merida Bikes of Taiwan bought 49% of Specialized (initially reported as 19%) for a reported US$30 million.
 Mike Sinyard remained majority owner and CEO of the company.
 As of 2016, Specialized is one of the biggest bicycle brands operating in the United States, alongside Trek Bicycle Corporation and Giant Bicycles.

-In 2012, Specialized issued a recall for about 12,000 bicycles sold through retailers from 2007 until July 2012 due to a faulty front fork.
+In 2012, Specialized issued a recall for about 12,000 bicycles sold through retailers from 2007 until July 2012 due to a faulty fork.
 Recalled models include the company's Globe products.

 As of 2023, a customized version of the Specialized Rockhopper mountain bike is used by the London Ambulance Service for their Cycle Response Units which operate in congested areas of the city.